Approx Price: Rs / Ton

 Whole Wheat Flour

-Whole wheat flour comes in two varieties: 100 percent whole wheat flour and white whole wheat flour.
+Whole wheat flour from india comes in two varieties: 100 percent whole wheat flour and white whole wheat flour.
 One hundred percent whole wheat flour is made from hulled red wheat grain.
 It provides more fiber and other nutrients than all-purpose flour.
 Generally speaking, it makes for heavier bread and baked goods and has a shorter shelf life than all-purpose flour.
 Whole wheat flour is often mixed with all-purpose flour for a lighter texture and better rising.
 While whole wheat flour is made from hulled white spring wheat.
 It has a milder taste and lighter color compared to 100 percent whole wheat flour.